tech-sketch/SeqAL/docs/TUTORIAL_3_Active_Learner_Setup.md

 tagger_params["use_rnn"] = False
 ```

-According to the [comparing result](performance.md) of GPU model and CPU model, we highly recommend to use the CPU model.
-The performance of GPU model is slightly better than the performance of CPU model, but the CPU model's training speed is far faster than GPU model's.
-And the price of CPU machine is only about half price of GPU machine.
+According to the [comparing result](performance.md) of the GPU model and CPU model, we highly recommend to use the CPU model.
+The performance of the GPU model is slightly better than the performance of the CPU model, but the CPU model's training speed is far faster than the GPU model's.
+And the price of a CPU machine is only about half the price of a GPU machine.

 ## Trainer parameters